Grief Support for Children, Teens and Families

-Peer groups at Gerard’s House are facilitated by vetted, highly trained and committed volunteers, including retired and active teachers, counselors, therapists and social workers, doctors, Gerard’s House alumni, and others, who together donate thousand of unpaid hours every year.
+Peer support groups at Gerard’s House are facilitated by vetted, highly trained and committed volunteers, including retired and active teachers, counselors, therapists and social workers, doctors, Gerard’s House alumni, and others, who together donate thousands of unpaid hours every year.

 Groups meet once a week—after school or in the evening—in winter, spring and fall units of eight weeks each.

 Any child who has experienced the death of a close family member or friend is welcome at Gerard’s House.
 Groups and other services are always free.

 Children and teens living with seriously ill family members are welcome at Gerard’s House, where they receive individual counseling and participate in activities designed just for them.
 Adult family members are also welcome.

 Individual Counseling for Spanish-speaking Children and Families (En Español)

 Sometimes children are unable to benefit from peer group support because they do not yet speak English fluently.
 Gerard’s House has developed a program of Spanish language peer support for these children.